 Contrary to the large-scale approach utilized by mortgage bankers, portfolio lenders lend their own money by their own rules.
 This could be beneficial, as these lenders aren’t bound by the same strict regulations and investor interests that mortgage bankers often are.
 If you need a jumbo loan, it might be easier to get one through a portfolio lender.

 Hard Money Lenders

-Like their name indicates, wholesale lenders provide funding loans to banks, mortgage brokers and other outside lenders.
-This means that wholesalers do not work directly with homebuyers, but rather they help to facilitate the entire mortgage process on the back-end.
+As their name indicates, wholesale lenders provide funding loans to banks, mortgage brokers and other outside lenders.
+This means that wholesalers do not work directly with homebuyers, but rather they help to facilitate the entire mortgage process on the back end.
 In many cases, you’ll see the name of the wholesale lender listed on your mortgage paperwork rather than your broker.

 Tips to Save for a Home

 - Did you know that if you’re at least age 62, you can actually borrow against the equity you have on your home and use the extra savings to fund your retirement?
 This process involves a reverse mortgage.

 - Sometimes it’s better to seek expert advice on financial matters.
 If you’re thinking long-term, consider working with a financial advisor to help you map out and manage all of your assets.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.